 The structure of the Stratos 714 pressurized cabin is over-designed as an added safety factor.
 It will be capable of holding higher pressures than that required for certification.
 The transparencies (windshields and windows) are manufactured by a company that is a primary supplier for the airlines.

-The plug door design further reduces chances of depressurization.
+The cabin door features 10 heavy-duty pins and a double-seal design further reduces chances of depressurization.
 All seals and penetrations of the pressurized vessel are designed to minimize the leak rate in case of power loss.
 Quick don mask for all 4 occupants is standard equipment.
 Nevertheless, the aircraft will be capable of rapid descent by use of speed-brakes in the unlikely event of depressurization.